This brief survey of the Bible will introduce you to the most essential book in the world.

 Making My Way Around

-Bible references include the book, followed by the chapter and the verse (for example: “Romans 8:28”).
-These chapter and verse divisions are the same in all translations but were not in the original writings.
-The chapter divisions were introduced in 1228, and the New Testament verses in 1551.
+These chapter and verse divisions were not in the original writings.
+Consequently, the chapter divisions occurred in 1228.
+After that, the New Testament verses followed in 1551.

 What is the Old Testament?